camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 The descriptions above lay out the order in which Task Events are fired.
 However, this order may be disrupted under the following conditions:

-1. When a Task is completed inside a Task Listener, the **complete** event will be fired.
-A Task may be completed, and a `complete` event fired through `create`, `update` or `assignment` Task Listeners.
+1. When calling `Task#complete()` inside a Task Listener, the **complete** event will be fired right away.
+The related Task Listeners will be immediately invoked, after which the remaining Task Listeners for the previous event will be processed.
-1. By using the `TaskService` methods inside a Task Listener, which may cause the firing of additional Task Events that will be fired out-of-order with the existing ones.
-However, the chain of events triggered by the invocation of the `TaskService` method will always be in the above-defined order.
+1. By using the `TaskService` methods inside a Task Listener, which may cause the firing of additional Task Events.
+As with the **complete** event mentioned above, these Task Events will immediately invoke their related Listeners, after which the remaining Task Listeners will be processed.
+However, it should be noted that the chain of events triggered inside the Task Listener, by the invocation of the `TaskService` method, will be in the previously described order.

 Under the above-mentioned conditions, users should be careful not to accidentally create a Task event loop.